Explore Library Collections with OneSearch

 - Interlibrary Loan: Information about borrowing items from other libraries.

 - The Mudd Library is part of the Federal Depository Library Program (FDLP) to collect, preserve, and make available publications created by the U.S. government.
-We are also a Selective Depository Library for State of Wisconsin documents.

 - We are also a Selective Depository Library through the Wisconsin Document Depository Program, which means we receive a portion of the thousands of documents published by Wisconsin state agencies.